Professional Development Program

 If you are in doubt about any article/journal you

-should seek accreditation well in advance of
+should seek accreditation well in advance of the closing date for your CPD Record.

 My workplace subscribes to the Journal of Vision